MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Why can't you provide technical support on the google play store review section

-The google play store allows just one reply to a review with a maximum length of just 350 characters.
+The google play store allows only one reply to a review with a maximum length of just 350 characters.
 If you believe that what you are experiencing is a clear malfunction please open a new issue on [github](https://github.com/MarcusWolschon/osmeditor4android/issues), if you have questions or can't find how do a specific operation you can ask on the [OpenStreetMap help site](http://help.openstreetmap.org) or one of the other OpenStreetMap communication channels.

 350 characters is 100 characters less than the text above.